-Teacher: This is a practice question for us to do together.
+This is a practice question for us to do together.Find box a.[Help with locating the box where necessary.]Add 23 and 20.

-Find box a.

-[Help with locating the box where necessary.]

-Listen to this sequence.

-I will clap where a number is missing.

-103 203 303 [one clap] 503 603

 Write your answer in box a.

 Afterwards, ensure that children know the number they should have written, and discuss methods the children used to work out the answer.
-Allow any children to change their answers to the correct one by crossing out or rubbing out, to make sure they know the way to correct errors.
+Allow any children to change their answers by crossing out or rubbing out, to make sure they know the way to correct errors.